strohne/volker/README.md

   visualise.
 In scatter plots, you can use a logarithmic scale.
 Be aware, that zero values will be omitted because their log value is undefined.
+- **width**: In stacked plots with column or row proportions, by default, the column or bar widths mirror the group size.
+Set to FALSE to produce equal widths.

 ## Installation